-7.1 Pumping Efficiency (Pumped Storage Hydro Only) and Performance Factor(moved from Section 7.2)
+7.1 Pumping Efficiency (Pumped Storage Hydro Only) and Performance Factor

 The information in Section 7.2 contains basic Heat Input/Rate and Performance Factor information relevant for all unit types.
 The following additional information only pertains to hydro units.